MikeyClausen/Project-2/README.md

 # Project-2
 ## Spanish Wine
 ## [Data Source](https://www.kaggle.com/datasets/fedesoriano/spanish-wine-quality-dataset)
+### Brief description of data
-## A list of 7000+ wines that describe their price, rating, and even some flavor description.
+* A list of 7000+ wines that describe their price, rating, and even some flavor description.
 ### Business Problem to solve.
 * Our business problem is to find out how rating effects the price of wine.
 Stakeholders - Investors of the wine producers, farmers who are growing grapes.

 ## Analyticals Insights
 ![Alt text](https://github.com/MikeyClausen/Project-2/blob/main/PBYOGH.png)

-## Harvest year and quality of harvest Greatly effect the rating.
-Rating effects price directly in most cases.
-## The above bar plot shows that after the year 1969, almost no wine produced sold for over '1000'.
+#### The above bar plot shows that after the year 1969, almost no wine produced sold for over '1000'.
 This bit of information seems useful as it may be a grape quality issue, as discussed in our other trend of rating by year of the grape harvest.

 ![Alt text](https://github.com/MikeyClausen/Project-2/blob/main/ROWBOHYOG.png)

-##  Above line plot shows the drop in rating based on the year grapes were harvested.
+####  Above line plot shows the drop in rating based on the year grapes were harvested.
 A significant decline can be seen from 1990 onward.

 ### Test Data Random Forest Regressor
 * R2 Score: 0.7953